ratatui/ratatui/CONTRIBUTING.md

 - Code items should be between backticks
 i.e. ``[`Block`]``, **NOT** ``[Block]``

+### Deprecation notice

+We generally want to wait at least two versions before removing deprecated items so users have time to update.
+However, if a deprecation is blocking for us to implement a new feature we may *consider* removing it in a one version notice.

 ### Use of unsafe for optimization purposes

 We don't currently use any unsafe code in Ratatui, and would like to keep it that way.
 However there